tylertrimble/viswaternet/docs/examples.rst

 Example Applications
 ====================

-All VisWaterNet scripts should begin with the following three steps:
+All VisWaterNet scripts should begin with the following steps:

-1. Import the VisWaterNet and matplotlib.pyplot packages.
+1. Import the VisWaterNet package.

 .. code:: python

     import viswaternet as vis
-    import matplotlib.pyplot as plt

 2. Initialize a VisWaterNet model object for the .INP file of the water distribution network.
 For these examples, we use the CTown network model introduced by `Ostfeld (2016)`_.